jess-alejo/dev-resources/README.md

 * [cdnjs](https://cdnjs.com/) - a free and open-source CDN service powered by Cloudflare for faster and easier loading of library files on your websites.

 ## Color Scheme
+* [Color Hex](https://www.color-hex.com/) - an easy to use tool to get the color codes information including color models (RGB,HSL,HSV and CMYK), css and html color codes.
 * [Color Scheme Designer 3](https://colorschemedesigner.com/csd-3.5/) - a designer tool for creating color combinations that work together well.

 ## CSS
 * [Flexbox playground](https://codepen.io/enxaneta/full/adLPwv/) - a super cool pen which shows and lets you play with almost everything in flexbox.
 * [Flexbox Froggy](https://flexboxfroggy.com/) - a game where you help Froggy and friends by writing CSS code.